crananet/crananet.github.io/pages/foodbank.md

 Dec 9
 </h4>

-Thanks to the residents of CRANA, the December food drive brought in **$5,502** worth of food!
+Thanks to the residents of CRANA, the April food drive brought in **$5,620** worth of food!
+Combined with the other neighborhoods there was $10,904 worth of food donated on that day.
 Thank you to everyone who made that possible!

 ![Food Project](/public/fooddrive2.jpg)